pulumi/pulumi-hugo/themes/default/content/docs/guides/pulumi-packages/how-to-author.md

 Future iterations of this guide will cover how to publish the first three items; for now, these are left as an exercise for the package author.

-The URL used to download a plugin is derived from `pluginDownloadURL`, as specified in the schema.[^1] Pulumi expects to find a plugin at
+The URL used to download a plugin is derived from `pluginDownloadURL`, as specified in the schema.
+Pulumi expects to find a plugin at

 ```
 ${pluginDownloadURL}/pulumi-${kind}-${name}-v${version}-${os}-${arch}.tar.gz
 ```

 - `name`: the name field specified in the schema
 - `version`: the version field specified in the schema
 - `kind`: the kind specified in schema, probably `resource`
 - `os`: the target operating system (one of `darwin`, `linux`, `windows`)
 - `arch`: the target system architecture (one of `amd64`, `arm64`)

+Pulumi packages consist of SDKs, as well as a binary to facilitate the actual task (creating cloud resources, ect.).
+Package managers (npm, NuGet, Pip, GitHub) host the SDKs, but we need to know where the plugin is hosted.
+When a package embeds its `pluginDownloadURL`, we can automatically fetch the plugin.
+This means that `pulumi up` just works, and there is no need to run
+`pulumi plugin install ${NAME} ${VERSION} --server ${pluginDownloadURL}`.
+If `pluginDownloadURL` is not supplied, then the Pulumi
+CLI assumes the plugin is hosted at `get.pulumi.com`.

 ### Publish the documentation